Moldova is the poorest nation in Europe and has one of the highest orphan rates in the world.

 Most victims end up in the sex trade with a false promise to earn money as a waitress or receptionist.
 The recruiters typically are people the victim knows and possibly their own family members.
 While boys and men can fall victim, the industry zeros in on women, children and the disabled.

-Our first trip to Moldova revealed to us the poverty and need for a hope and a better future.
-We listened to the stories from the kids about alcoholic and abusive parents, living alone with no money or food, parents forced to work outside the country, and simply lives with no hope.
+Our first trip to Moldova revealed to us the deep poverty both spiritually and physically and the desperate need for hope.
+We listened to the stories from the kids about alcoholic and abusive parents, living alone with no money or food, and parents living outside the country.
+This massive problem of kids without the safety and security of family or the hope of eternal life is why Moldova Mission exists.